 IE 11 & SkyDrive Integration

 The latest Internet Explorer (IE) 11 comes with this version.
 SkyDrive, the cloud storage from Microsoft has been integrated more with Windows 8.1.

 What’s New in Windows 8.1 for Business Users

 Some of the interesting features added to target business users, of course, it’s applicable for home users too.

 Now you can connect and print with enterprise wireless printers without installing actual drivers by using NFC pairing.
 That’s cool.

-Also Windows 8.1 mobile devices can act as WiFi hotspot to share the internet connection (like internet tethering)
+Also, Windows 8.1 mobile devices can act as the WiFi hotspot to share the internet connection (like internet tethering)

 There are few more features added in networking, VPN and to ease system administration.